justinau1145/multi-style-image-transfer/README.md

     --device cuda
 ```

-Alternatively, you can download the pre-trained decoder weights trained [decoder_weights.pth](models/decoder_weights.pth) file in the models folder.
+Alternatively, you can download the pre-trained decoder weights [decoder_weights.pth](models/decoder_weights.pth) file in the models folder.

 ### Testing